Rev 11

 sudo usermod -aG gvm $USER && su $USER

-Next define base, source, build and installation directories.
+Next, define the base, source, build, and installation directories.

 export PATH=$PATH:/usr/local/sbin && export INSTALL_PREFIX=/usr/local && \